prakhrrr04/prakhrrr04/README.md

 🔭 I’m currently working on:
 - A React-based **Movie Watchlist Web App**
-- A **Streamlit project** optimizing e-commerce return logistics using sales & stock data
+- A **Chrome Extension** to track live Codeforces contest rankings among friends
+- An AI-powered mentor chatbot that gives **DSA & career advice in natural language**

 🌱 I’m also learning:
 - Competitive Programming (Codeforces, Leetcode)